sciZer0/7/v/README.md

 100 or 150, discussable.

-On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators which are constantly rotated by users and competing for their positions very hard.
+On the Vote blockchain, there are always about 100 truly-decentralized (truly-autonomous) validators which are constantly rotated by users and competing for their positions very hard since they may be recieving great donations.

-As a total result, the Vote blockchain from day one:

-* is with 50,000 TPS
-* is truly-decentralized<br>
-* is truly-democratic<br>
-* can afford very generous incentives for validators and developers when calculated per person<br>
-* can afford Decreasing Circulating Supply<br>
-* can afford free transactions<br>
-* is highly resilient to a 51% attack<br>
-* has High Partition Tolerance<br>
-* has the ability to restore to 100 or more truly-decentralized validators<br>
-* is highly efficient<br>

-# Tax
+# Automated Donations

-On the Vote Blockchain, there is a tax, the Governance Token Tax (GTT) being charged automatically and monthly.
+On the Vote Blockchain, there are Automated Donations for donating tokens to people for their contribution to the Vote blockchain.

+Automated Donations are a part of a donation culture.

-From the start, the rate of the GTT is 0.05% on each account's balance and then Voters can change it monthly – either increase or decrease – by 5% through Competitive Quadratic Voting.
+From the start, the rate of Automated Donations is 0.05% from each account's balance and then the donors (Voters) can change it monthly – either increase or decrease – by 5% through Competitive Quadratic Voting.

 # Voting System